coral-xyz/anchor/README.md

 For more, see the [examples](https://github.com/project-serum/anchor/tree/master/examples) and [tests](https://github.com/project-serum/anchor/tree/master/tests) directories.

+## License

+Anchor is licensed under [Apache 2.0](./LICENSE).

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Anchor by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.

 ## Contribution

 Thank you for your interest in contributing to Anchor!
 All contributions are welcome no